markongithub/camptown_wiki/README.md

 ## TMNT Wikipedia Bot

-Every 60 minutes this Python script posts to https://twitter.com/wiki_tmnt and https://botsin.space/@tmnt
+Every 60 minutes this Python script posts to https://twitter.com/CamptownWiki

 ### Why

 For fun!
-Inspired by https://xkcd.com/1412/
+Inspired by https://twitter.com/wiki_tmnt

 ### How

 When it runs, it:
 - Pulls 10 random Wikipedia article titles
-- Checks if they are in trochaic tetrameter
+- Checks if they are in the correct meter
+- Looks to see if another stored title rhymes with it
   - If not, pull 10 more articles ad infinitum until a match is found
-- Create a faux-TMNT logo containing the wiki title
-  - I'm using the logic at http://glench.com/tmnt to do this
-- Post the title and generated logo to @wiki_tmnt on Twitter
+- Post the verse to @CamptownWiki on Twitter

 ### Environment

-This script requires the following:

-- Python >= 3.7
-  - Earlier may work, only tested on 3.7
-- Chrome >= 57
-- Via PyPi:
-  - pronouncing
-  - num2words
-  - PIL

-For @wiki_tmnt it runs on a cron job on my local machine.
+For @CamptownWiki it runs in AWS Lambda with an S3 bucket for storage (should probably be DynamoDB).

 ### Configuration

-I haven't defined a config file format yet, it's in the TODO list below.
-Common config knobs are currently mostly in `lib/constants.py`.

-### Caveats

-I'm not developing this for anyone but myself, so you may see some anti-patterns like hardcoded paths specific to my environment, and general lack of configurability outside editing the source.

-Given this runs once per hour, I'm not very concerned about performance.
-I often choose slow, but readable and easy-to-implement solutions.
+Mostly in `lib/constants.py`, some is environment variables because Lambda likes those.

 ### TODO

 TODO:
-  - More docstrings
-  - README
-  - CLI arguments
-  - use real file format for keys
-  - refactor key fetching to be done once
-  - Integration tests
-  - more unit tests
-  - actually enable option to run doctests
+  - Merge the code with wiki_tmnt
-  - Run glench.com/tmnt locally
+  - DynamoDB

-Super bonus points:
+  - Save all the titles we've used before to prevent reruns
   - CI
-  - Mastodon
-  - zipapp release
-  - archive posts locally
-  - cache of titles : stresses